CodeYourFuture/wordpress-module/lesson2.md

 So, think of every template file you add after `‘index.php’` as simply allowing you to be more specific about what content outputs to a specific page.
 Let’s take a look at an example…

-You should have the WordPress theme called ‘twentyseventeen’ installed and selected — if not, select it now in your WordPress admin under 'Themes'.
-Then, find the theme files in your local WordPress installation under `/wp-content/themes/twentyseventeen`.
-As well as the shared template files such as `‘header.php’, ‘footer.php’, ‘functions.php’` and so on there are the following files:
+In the themes folder you should have another theme called ‘twentyseventeen’.
+In here, as well as the shared template files such as `‘header.php’, ‘footer.php’, ‘functions.php’` and so on there are lots of other files that our Minimalist theme doesn't have, including:

 * `‘index.php’` — the default layout template file
 * `‘front-page.php’` — the template file used for your homepage